Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Experiment Setup

-Experiments are conducted on large-scale datasets covering major U.S. power systems, including the \emph{Midcontinent Independent System Operator (MISO)}, \emph{Southwest Power Pool (SPP)}, and the \emph{Electric Reliability Council of Texas (ERCOT)}.
-The study targets day-ahead solar power generation forecasts at both site and system levels, provided by the \emph{National Renewable Energy Laboratory (NREL)} \cite{NREL_PERFORMDataset}.
-The dataset contains hourly time series of actual and forecasts (in the form of quantiles) of solar power generation for the year 2019, consisting a total of 1149 sites (751 for MISO, 172 for SPP, and 226 for ERCOT) and 3 systems.
-The calibration models take as input NREL’s quantile-based forecasts, actual historical values, and context-aware features (if applicable), and produce adjusted prediction intervals.
+Experiments are conducted on large-scale datasets covering major U.S. power systems, including the \emph{MISO}, \emph{SPP}, and the \emph{ERCOT}.
+The study targets day-ahead solar power generation forecasts at both site and system levels, provided by the NREL~\citep{NREL_PERFORMDataset}.
+The NREL PERFORM dataset is selected for these experiments for two main reasons.
+First, it provides large-scale, high-resolution probabilistic forecasts spanning multiple power systems with substantially different solar generation patterns, weather regimes, and operational characteristics across a wide geographic region, thereby providing a challenging and realistic benchmark for evaluating calibration robustness under varying conditions.
+Second, it is widely regarded as an important source for model development and benchmarking in renewable energy, offering probabilistic forecasts in the form of quantiles together with corresponding observations across hundreds of geographically distributed solar sites.

-The first two months of 2019 (upto March 1st) are used as the initial calibration set.
+The dataset contains hourly time series of actual and forecast (in the form of quantiles) solar power generation for the year 2019, consisting of a total of 1149 sites (751 for MISO, 172 for SPP, and 226 for ERCOT) and 3 systems.
+The calibration models take as input NREL's quantile-based forecasts, actual historical values, and context-aware features, and produce adjusted prediction intervals.
+For the weather features, each site uses the HRRR forecast at its nearest grid point.
+At the system level, site-level weather forecasts are aggregated using plant capacities as weights, yielding system-level weather variables that reflect the meteorological conditions experienced by the overall generation fleet.
+Weather covariates were not available for ERCOT, and the corresponding CACP variants therefore rely only on the historical, time, and solarity features for that system.
+The first two months of 2019 (up to March 1st) are used as the initial calibration set.
 Thereafter, the calibration models are updated daily to adjust the day-ahead forecasts.
 For each test day, the preceding week serves as the validation set (for parameter tuning), while calibration is performed using all data available prior to that day.